sipart/spring_lab/initial-lab/google GCP ip mgmt setup.md

       <session-id>5363</session-id>
     </hello>

-Update the /etc/hosts file for name resoloution
+Update the /etc/hosts file for name resolution

 Update the /etc/ansible/hosts for Ansible inventory use